 Houston Wrongful Death Lawyer

-What is wrongful death in Houston?
+What Is Wrongful Death in Houston?

 According to Texas law, wrongful death occurs when death is the result of a wrongful act, neglect, carelessness, unskillfulness, or default.
 An individual does not have to be acting with malice to be liable for wrongful death.